 Ladies in Vermont: If You Want False Teeth, Get it in Writing

 Vermont has an absurd law concerning dentures that few may be aware of when they take a trip to the dentist’s office.
 It’s particularly troubling for wives should anyone decide to enforce the law.
-Mainly, it boils down to the fact that women are supposed to get permission from their husbands before they can actually put their dentures in their mouth.
-They should have documentation before they sport their pearly whites.
+Mainly, it boils down to the fact that women are supposed to get permission from their husbands before they can actually put their dentures in their mouths.
+They should have the documentation before they sport their pearly whites.

 Blue and Ducklings Don’t Match in Kentucky

 Head to the state of Kentucky for a oddball law about ducklings.
 It specifically targets anyone who would dream of coloring a duckling blue and putting it up for sale.
-This is tricky business.
+This is a tricky business.
 It’s only legal if more than a half dozen ducklings are a part of the transaction at one time.